reshmasuresh25/automation_excercise/README.md

-Here’s the `README.md` content ready for you to copy and paste:

----

 # Automation Exercise

 This project leverages [Playwright](https://playwright.dev/) for automating tests on user signup and login functionalities within a sample e-commerce environment.
 It follows a modular approach with page object models, making the codebase more maintainable and reusable.